Teamkiller324/Counter-Strike-Japanese-Translation/README.md

    - Will be updated as frequently as possible, to remain relevant to the game's latest updates.
    - Updated map place/navigation names to closely represent english both literally and phonetically.
       - This is for callout purposes, aimed for japanese speakers in mind.
-      - Make team understand eachother regardless of language barrier.
+      - Make team understand eachother regardless of language barrier with callouts.
    - Corrections are very much appreciated. 👍
    - ありがとうございます！